 When to seek help for a concussion?

 A concussion is not something you can ignore.
 Regardless of the perceived severity, following a brain injury it is incredibly important that you check in with a physician to ensure that there is no potential for lasting brain damage.
-If you or a loved one have experienced a concussion, contact Equilibrium to learn more about concussion treatment and therapy options.
+If you or a loved one have experienced a concussion, Contact Us Today at Victoria, BC Center to learn more about concussion treatment and therapy options.